Pushpendra-1697/Ecommerce-API/README.md

 #### 13) */order/getDeliveredOrders* : (GET)

-Used to get all the orders  list  of delivered item which have OrderDelivered===true
+Used to get all the orders  list  of delivered items which have OrderDelivered===true

 #### 14) */order/getNotDeliveredOrders* : (GET)

-Used to get all the orders  list  of Not-delivered item which have OrderDelivered===false
+Used to get all the orders  list  of Not-delivered items which have OrderDelivered===false

-## NOTE :  API rate limiting to prevent abuse and maintain server stability.
+## NOTE:  API rate limiting to prevent abuse and maintain server stability.

-API RATE LIMIT use for amount of time and no.of req valid for yr app
+API RATE LIMIT used for the amount of time and no.of req valid for yr app

 middleware --> express-rate-limit

 ##### Example:
 const limiter = rateLimit({
-    max: 2, //no. of req users can make with in time
+    max: 2, //no. of req users can make within the time
     windowMs: 60000  // time frame in (ms)
 });

 app.use(limiter);

-After 60000ms you got Error: "Too many requests, please try again later" with 429 status code if you try to make more than 2 requests.
+After 60000ms you got the Error: "Too many requests, please try again later" with a 429 status code if you try to make more than 2 requests.